Ja'Marr Chase Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- At 1.5 passing TDs allowed per game, the Chiefs defense is ranked 16th in the league.
+- With 23 passing TDs allowed this season, the Chiefs defense is ranked 16th in the league.

 Recent Performances

-- In last week's game against the Ravens, Chase was targeted 10 times and racked up seven catches for 125 yards (17.9 yards per catch).
+- Chase put together a 125-yard performance against the Ravens last week on seven catches (17.9 yards per catch) while being targeted 10 times.

-- Chase has caught 13 passes on 22 targets for 205 yards and two touchdowns in his last three games, averaging 68.3 yards per game.
+- Chase's 13 receptions have gotten him 205 yards (68.3 per game) and two touchdowns over his last three games.
+He was targeted 22 times.

 Chase's Cincinnati Teammates